rubyforgood/Flaredown/impact.md

 ### Submission

 #### Name of the partner organization(s) your project is helping:
-Flaredown LLC (no-profit, wholly owned by maintainer Logan)
+Flaredown LLC (no-profit but not a registered nonprofit, wholly owned by maintainer Logan)

 #### What we need:
 - Mobile app launch new version